jamulussoftware/jamulus/src/res/homepage/manual.md

 (the longer the buffer, the higher the delay).

 The jitter buffer size can be manually chosen for the local client and the remote server.
-For the local jitter buffer, dropouts in the audio stream are indicated by the light on the bottom of the jitter buffer size faders.
+For the local jitter buffer, dropouts in the audio stream are indicated by the light below the jitter buffer size faders.
 If the light turns to red, a buffer overrun/underrun took place and the audio stream is interrupted.

 The jitter buffer setting is therefore a trade-off between audio quality and overall delay.